StephenMiracle/frankenwp/readme.md

 ### Why Not Just Use Standard WordPress Images?

-The standard WordPress images are a good starting point and can handle many use cases, but they don't include caching extensions or Composer.
+The standard WordPress images are a good starting point and can handle many use cases, but require significant modification to scale.
 You also don't get FrankenPHP app server.
 Instead, you need to choose Apache or PHP-FPM.
-We use the WordPress base image but extend it.
+We use the WordPress base image but extend it with FrankenPHP & Caddy.

 ### Why FrankenPHP?

-Do you want to use PHP-FPM with Wordpress & Apache?
-Not easy.
-Now you need 2 Docker images & deploying just got that much harder.
-FrankenPHP is built on Caddy, a modern web server.
+FrankenPHP is built on Caddy, a modern web server built in Go.
 It is secure & performs well when scaling becomes important.
-It also allows us to take advantage of built-in mature concurrency into a single Docker image!
-Opens up whole new world.
+It also allows us to take advantage of built-in mature concurrency through goroutines into a single Docker image. high performance in a single lean image.

 **[Check out FrankenPHP Here](https://frankenphp.dev/ "FrankenPHP")**